-- 156. Part 10 constitutes substantial changes to the UK's communications offences.
+165. Part 10 constitutes substantial changes to the UK's communications offences.
 Current offences as set out under the Malicious Communications Act 1988 and Communications Act 2003 have often received criticism for criminalising expression which is "grossly offensive".
-However, these revisions, based on recommendations by the Law Commission, have received widespread criticism for the threats that they also pose to freedom of expression.
-In particular, English PEN described the thresholds for criminality set out in new offences, such as the harm-based offence, as "broad and ambiguous" and as such, likely to do damage to the right to freedom of speech. - 157.
-These adaptations to considerable areas of criminal law have a major impact on freedom of expression and could constitute their own piece of legislation.
-The new offences merit incredibly close scrutiny by MPs and should be paid equal attention to other sections of this Bill.
+However, the proposed revisions, based on recommendations by the Law Commission, have received widespread criticism for the threats that they also pose to freedom of expression.
+In particular, English PEN described the thresholds for criminality set out in new offences, such as the harm-based offence, as "broad and ambiguous" and as such, likely to do damage to the right to freedom of speech.

-28 Joint Committee on the Draft Online Safety Bill, Report of Session 2021-22 , 10 December 2021, https://committees.parliament.uk/publications/8206/documents/84092/default/
+43 Joint Committee on the Draft Online Safety Bill, Report of Session 2021-22 , 10 December 2021, https://committees.parliament.uk/publications/8206/documents/84092/default/